-Joshua came back accompanied by a Calfer carrying a wood board to place across the bear moat.
+He returned to the bear enclosure accompanied by a Calfer carrying a wood board to place across the bear moat.
 Mr. Steiner was quite literally going to walk the plank.
-They also brought a chair so that Steiner could step up the plank.
+They also brought a chair so that Steiner could step up to the plank.

 "OK," said Joshua, "Lets get on with it."

-Andrew Steiner was helped on to the chair, while another Calfer started to place the board across the moat.
+Andrew Steiner was helped on to the chair, while another Calfer began to place the board across the moat.
 Steiner, signaled him to hold up."